mark-schultz-wu/mark-schultz-wu.github.io/_posts/2022-07-02-lattices-for-programmers-pt1.md

 $$ax+by = e,\qquad a'x+b'y = e',$$

 and must try to find some solution $$(x,y)$$ to both of them.
-Gaussian Eliminatino proceeds by taking linear combinations of the equations to "cancel out" unknowns.
+Gaussian Elimination proceeds by taking linear combinations of the equations to "cancel out" unknowns.
 For example, multiplying the first equation by $$a'$$, the second by $$a$$, and subtracting leads to

 $$(a'b-b'a)y = a'e-e'a.$$